-Butcher is in Washington DC to met with director of the CIA, Susan L. Rayner.
+Butcher is in Washington DC to meet with the director of the CIA, Susan L. Rayner.
 He has some inside knowledge on the revival of an anti-superpowers superhumans team, and he has taken it upon himself to nominate himself and his services.
-Butcher's confident quick talking is more than enough to get him what he wants and he sets about assembling his team of which he already has four members in mind.
+Butcher's confident quick-talking is more than enough to get him what he wants and he sets about assembling his team of which he already has four members in mind.
 He however requires more person to fill his roster, to replace a former member of his team Mallory, who won't be returning.
-Butcher manages to learn of one Hughie Campbell, a regular, ordinary guy who suffered a terrible and tragic loss when the super powered superhero A-Train killed his girlfriend while apprehending a criminal.
+Butcher manages to learn of one Hughie Campbell, a regular, ordinary guy who suffered a terrible and tragic loss when the super-powered superhero A-Train killed his girlfriend while apprehending a criminal.
 Butcher noting that Hughie didn't care for monetary compensation sought him out.
 After endearing himself to a still mourning Hughie with his lovable bulldog Terror, Butcher talks to Hughie more candidly about his recent loss and superheroes and his team.
-Butcher and Hughie would exchange words and ideas, with Butcher talking about CIA involvement and the Company, before Hughie realizes that Butcher is asking him to join the team.
-Reflecting on what happened to his girlfriend Hughies agrees.
+Butcher and Hughie would exchange words and ideas, with Butcher talking about CIA involvement and the Company before Hughie realizes that Butcher is asking him to join the team.
+Reflecting on what happened to his girlfriend, Hughie agrees.
 Butcher continues bringing the rest of his team together, rekindling his friendship with Mothers Milk and tracking down the Frenchman and the Female.

 Confrontation with Teenage Kix